dmfigol/network-programmability-stream/README.md

 Note: Currently the repo files undergo a **major** overhaul.
 ### Reworked folders
-* model-driven-telemetry - contains technology notes and supporting files for gRPC dial-out telemetry and NETCONF dial-in telemetry
+* **model-driven-telemetry** - contains technology notes and supporting files for a project "Model-Driven Telemetry" including gRPC dial-out telemetry and NETCONF dial-in telemetry
+* **network-diagram-visualization-js** - contains notes and supporting files for a project "Visualization of a network diagram using JavaScript"